DEBBY-CODE/stats_canada_retail_food_prices/README.md

 - [Analytics Report/Dashboard](#Analytics-ReportDashboard)
 ## Overview
 ###
-Food and household essential product prices are among the most universally impactful economic indicators—they affect individuals, families, communities, and entire nations.
+Food and household essential product prices are among the most universally impactful economic indicators affecting individuals, families, communities, and nations.
 Whether you're a policymaker setting inflation targets, a retailer managing inventory, or a consumer budgeting for groceries, understanding food price trends is essential for making informed decisions.

-In recent years, global food markets have experienced significant volatility due to inflation, climate change, geopolitical events, and supply chain disruptions.
+Global food and product markets have experienced significant volatility in recent years due to inflation, climate change, geopolitical events, and supply chain disruptions.
 These changes ripple into household budgets, nutritional access, and political stability.
-In Canada, like in many other nations, tracking food price fluctuations helps:
+In Canada, like in many other nations, tracking selected essential food and product price fluctuations helps:

 - Households plan spending, savings, and consumption habits.